vishalvshekkar/Animator/README.md

 1. Developed on Swift 3.0.1
 2. The playground contains a demo which you can go through.
 3. You need to open the assistant editor in the Playground to view the output animation.
 (View -> Assistant Editor -> Show Assistant Editor) or the keyboard shortcut option+command+return (if you haven't changed that).
-4. To use `Animator` in your project, just drag the file 'Animator.swift' into your project which is available in the 'sources' directory in this repository.
+4. To use `Animator` in your project, just drag the file 'Animator.swift' into your project which is available in the 'Source' directory in this repository.
 (Copy it to your project directory)